- Shareholders Equity

 |Denomination||Equity shares are generally of smaller denomination hence even small investors can invest in it.||Preference shares are generally of high denomination, hence medium and large investors can afford to invest in the preference share capital.|

 Investors need to gain complete knowledge about the various forms of investments, as it is highly probable of heavily suffering the losses due to wrong trade is undertaken.
-At the time of investing the funds, the golden rule is to acquire the shares or stock when the prices are down and sell them when the prices of shares are on the upside.
+At the time of investing the funds, the golden rule is to acquire the shares of stock when the prices are down and sell them when the prices of shares are on the upside.
 Also, a real investor should go for a long-term horizon; it will give them good returns for longer periods.
 This is how one can earn a handsome profit and can fulfill the target of achieving the best returns out of their profit.

-This has a been a guide to Equity Shares vs Preference Shares.
+This has been a guide to Equity Shares vs Preference Shares.
 Here we also discuss the top differences between Equity Shares and Preference Shares along with infographics and comparison table.
 You may also have a look at the following articles –